askonomm/shape/README.md

 Shape is a content management system, written in Clojure. **Currently in progress, docs will appear as things get created.**

 ## Installation

-All you need to run Shape is the presence of Clojure in your system (meaning the `clj` CLI tool and Java), and then cloning the repo to wherever you want, and running:
+### Prerequisites

+- Have Clojure CLI tool installed (namely `clj` CLI tool)
+- Have Java installed
+- Set-up a environment variable `DB_URL` which points to a SQL database (can be SQLite as well)

+### Run Shape

+All you need is to execute this command in the folder where Shape's code is:

 ```bash
 clj -X shape.core/run
 ```

-Then fire up your browser and visit `localhost:3999/admin`, this should automatically create the SQLite database, and then direct you to the setup page where you can create your account, after which it will redirect you to the admin panel (which is currently empty).
+Then fire up your browser and visit `localhost:3999/admin`, this should automatically set-up the DB schema , and then direct you to the setup page where you can create your account, after which it will redirect you to the admin panel (which is currently empty).

 ## The idea